jfasch/FH-ENDLESS/README.rst

 ``Raspi/``
 ----------

-In the sketch, this is the node labaled "Raspi".
+In the sketch, this is the node labeled "Raspi".
 A datalogger, basically, capable of

 * receiving measurements from various *sources*